ownlytics/mcptix/README.md

 ## Troubleshooting

-### McpTix won't start

 ### mcptix won't start

-If McpTix won't start, check:
+If mcptix won't start, check:

 1. Is another application using port 3000?
 Change the port in the config file.
 2. Do you have permission to write to the data directory?
 Check file permissions.